-Almonty, along with its wholly-owned subsidiary Daytal, is a party to a long term supply agreement dated September 23, 2011 with a customer who participates in the global tungsten business.
+Almonty, along with its wholly-owned subsidiary Daytal, is a party to a long-term supply agreement, dated September 23, 2011, with a customer who participates in the global tungsten business.
 The agreement provides for the supply of a minimum amount of tungsten concentrate to the customer in accordance with certain specifications of the customer.
 Pricing is based on a formula derived from the prior month's average of the high and low price for European APT per MTU as quoted on the MB.
 The supply agreement runs for a term of five years with an automatic renewal for an additional five years (unless either party provides at least three months' notice of its intention not to renew).
-The customer was also granted a right of first refusal for tungsten concentrate that meets the customer's specifications produced by the Company above the minimum amount required to be shipped under the terms of the agreement.
+The customer was also granted a right of first refusal for any tungsten concentrate (that meets the customer's specifications) produced by Almonty which exceeds the minimum amount required to be shipped under the terms of the agreement.
+Should Almonty produce tungsten concentrate in excess of the minimum required under the Agreement, the customer has been granted a right of first refusal to purchase it.
 A copy of the agreement is available on SEDAR under Almonty's profile.